ckirch8/ckirch8.github.io/docs/_posts/2020-09-22-NFL-touch-shares-week-2.markdown

 # Falcons

-Gurley once again had most of the touches out of the abckfield, but was not used in the passing game this week.
+Gurley once again had most of the touches out of the backfield, but was not used in the passing game this week.
 Ridley and Gage backed up their week 1 performances with big weeks again while Julio seemed to be banged up and got less looks, though he did drop a sure TD from a wr pass by Gage.
 Hayden Hurst also got into the action more with 8 targets and 5 catches.

 # Buccaneers

 Ronald Jones II and Fournette split the carries this week but Fournette did much more in the passing game, which could spell bad news for Jones as Fournette could chip away a larger share each week if he performs like he did Sunday.
-Lesean Mccoy also got a cunk of touches through the passing game.
+Lesean Mccoy also got a chunk of touches through the passing game.
 Mike Evans and Brady seemed to figure it out week 2 with no Godwin, while the tight ends didn't get much going their way.

 # Panthers